OliveiraMaiaLab/tms-emg-preprocessing/README.md

 # MEP Preprocessing

-Offline analysis of MEPs was performed using a structured preprocessing pipeline.
-Raw EMG signals were denoised with a three-level adaptive wavelet filter (Daubechies family, db1) and BayesShrink soft thresholding (Chang et al., 2000).
-Wavelet filtering is particularly effective for non-stationary signals and for separating noise sources with overlapping frequency content (Samann & Schanze, 2019; Wahab & O’Haver, 2020; Machetanz et al., 2021).
-A third-order Savitzky–Golay filter with a window size of 5 (Awal et al., 2011) was then applied for smoothing.
-This approach was preferred over conventional band-pass filtering, which introduced distortions in our dataset.

-Following preprocessing, MEPs were screened according to established exclusion criteria.
-Trials were discarded if they showed pre-activation or if peak-to-peak amplitude was <50 μV.
-Background EMG was assessed with an automated procedure: a 500 ms artifact-free segment of EMG was selected as baseline, and the 50 ms preceding each TMS pulse were compared against it.
-Pre-activation was defined when the rectified mean amplitude exceeded baseline by >2 SD (McCambridge et al., 2020) or if the root mean square amplitude exceeded 15 μV (Hinder et al., 2014).
-Trials meeting both conditions were excluded.

-The pipeline is designed for MEP analysis and amplitude extraction, requires minimal coding expertise, and is available at `YYY@github.com` alongside a step-by-step guide.
+This repository provides a **structured preprocessing pipeline for motor evoked potentials (MEPs)** acquired with transcranial magnetic stimulation (TMS).

+The workflow includes:
+- **Signal denoising** with a three-level adaptive wavelet filter (Daubechies family, db1) and BayesShrink soft thresholding.
+- **Smoothing** with a Savitzky–Golay filter, chosen over conventional band-pass filtering to minimize distortions.
+- **Automated screening** of trials based on amplitude thresholds and background EMG activity, with criteria adapted from established literature.

+The pipeline is designed to **facilitate amplitude extraction and quality control of MEPs** with minimal coding expertise.
+It combines automated detection with guided manual correction to ensure reliable results.

+A step-by-step guide is included to support **file selection, EMG segmentation, epoch definition, visual inspection, and correction of flagged trials**.

 ---